 - You have a temporary Swedish residence permit that was granted on the basis of something other than studies

-- You have had a temporary Swedish residence permit that was granted on the basis of something else than studies, and before it had expired you applied for prolongation or renewal, on the basis of something else than studies, and the Swedish Migration Agency has not yet determined your case (this cause for exemption is only valid from October 2, 2017)
+- You have had a temporary Swedish residence permit that was granted on the basis of something else than studies, and before it had expired you applied for prolongation or renewal.
+The exemption applies if you applied for the continued residence permit on the same basis as the previous, or with the support of any provision in the Act 2016:752, and the Swedish Migration Agency has not yet determined your case.

 If you have any questions regarding tuition fees or how to make a payment, please send an email to: firstname.lastname@example.org or call: